IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 When a RFC document is needed for a new module or an updated module, the YANG module <bcp14>MUST</bcp14> NOT be inserted in the document;
-tead, a link to a new module draft or updated module draft in the ve repository <bcp14>MUST</bcp14> be included in the document. link <bcp14>MUST</bcp14> point to a specific tagged version of the G module (e.g., a git tag or commit hash), not to the HEAD of a branch
+Instead, a link to a new module draft or updated module draft in the ve repository <bcp14>MUST</bcp14> be included in the document. link <bcp14>MUST</bcp14> point to a specific tagged version of the G module (e.g., a git tag or commit hash), not to the HEAD of a branch